bhk/scam/reference.md

    or it can invoke your program directly, assuming you have compiled it using `scam -o ...`.

- * Use an `x11` trace action to multiply the time spent in an individual function, and run the same use case:
+ * Use an `x11` trace mode to multiply the time spent in an individual function, and run the same use case:

        $ SCAM_TRACE='function-name:x11' time ...command...